Cardiovascular disease causes the most deaths worldwide.

 The ERAS Cardiac Newsletter provides insight into current topics on enhanced recovery, new developments and research, Society news, as well as information on recent publications and upcoming meetings.

-Highlights of the February 2022 Newsletter:
+Highlights of the May 2023 Newsletter:

 Editor: Rawn Salenger MD